Mendeo/csv-to-js-parser/README.md

 The objToCsv function accepts the following parameters:
 * obj: input array of objectc (the format must match the one returned by csvToObj).
-* delimeter: column delimiter in the output table.
+* delimeter [optional]: column delimiter in the output table.
+If not specified, then the default is comma ",".
 * rowDelimeter [optional]: rows separator.
 If not specified, then the default is "LF" (\n).
 For windows, it is reasonable to specify the "CRLF" delimiter (\r\n).

 ## MIT License